 This isn’t the best of news because having bad credit raises the interest you pay on credit cards and loans.
 It also limits the amount of money banks are willing to lend you in the first place.

 If your future goals involve buying a large house or a nice new car, you may have to table those ambitions for a span if your credit is subpar.

 You may still get the line of credit, but the interest rates may be too high to justify the purchase.
 And, worst-case scenario: You may not even get approved for the loan in the first place.

 However, it is possible to get negative marks eliminated from your credit history before seven years, and it is in your best interest to do so as soon as possible.
 Find out below how you can get collections removed from your credit report legally and permanently.

 Who is Allied Interstate?

-Understand that they are hired and paid by huge corporations to collect debts on their behalf.
+They are hired and paid by corporations to collect debts on their behalf.
 Of course, they call debtors continuously.
 It’s the only way they make money.

 Their margins revolve around how much they can coerce out of you in as short an amount of time as possible so that they can please (and get paid by) their client.
 That’s why they call you again and again.

 Some people dealing with them have reported being called as often as ten times a day.
 Of course, there are regulations from the Fair Debt Collection Practices Act (FDCPA) that are supposed to prevent them from doing so, but it appears to be an acceptable risk to them.